phac-nml/genomic_address_service/docs/overview.md

 ![](images/complete-linkage-A-B-C.png)

-Lastly, the next (and only remaining) smallest distance is `d(((A,B),C),D) = 8`, so we cluster those and then we've completed a hierarchical clustering using a complete-linkage clustering method:
+Lastly, the next (and only remaining) smallest distance is `d(((A,B),C),D) = 8`, so we hierarchically cluster those and then we've completed a hierarchical clustering using a complete-linkage clustering method:

 ![](images/complete-linkage-full.png)